ux-studies/summer-2021/studies/study-0/tasks/task-3/README.md

 # task-3 instructions

-The goal of task-3 is to create an application, then delete it.
+The goal of task-3 is to create an application, then delete it:

 1. Create the bunch application.
 2. Once the _ deployment is running, delete the bunch application and wait until the task terminates.